Tam Kung Temple

 • Amplify Chinese-Canadian voices and stories

-• Strengthen support for preserving Victoria’s Chinatown and its sacred spaces
+• Strengthen support for preserving Victoria’s Chinatown and its cultural spaces

 About the Creators